companieshouse/styleguides/concourse_pipeline.md

 Pipeline Name
 ----------------
--  Should be the same name as the GitHub repo containing the source code that it is building
+-  Should be the same name as the GitHub repo containing the source code that it's building
 -  Although the pipeline is a YAML file, it should not have a `.yml` file extension

 Job and Resource Names